beads89/pizza-project/README.md

 ## Description

-_This webpage allows a user to put together a pizza using 3 different sizes and a number of ingredient options.
-When hitting a submit, the user will be able to see what size pizza they ordered, along with their toppings and total cost._
+_This webpage allows a user to put together a pizza using 3 different sizes and a number of ingredients.
+When hitting submit, the user will be able to see what size pizza they ordered, along with their toppings and total cost._

 ## Technologies Used